 To join the Network and receive information about webinars and other activities, please register here.
 There is no fee to participate in the Network.

-Co-PI and Project Coordinator: Dr Ana Maria Buller (LSHTM)
+Principal Investigator and Project Coordinator: Dr Ana Maria Buller (LSHTM)

 Research Assistant: Alys McAlpine (LSHTM)

 Principal Investigator in Uganda: Dr Nambusi Kyegombe (LSHTM)